 Why the Sauna Is Not a Luxury—It's a Longevity Tool

 Most people treat sauna as recovery.
 That's incomplete.
-Consistent sauna use—specifically 2–3 sessions per week for 15–20 minutes—is associated with reductions in all-cause mortality by up to 27% in long-term cohort studies [PMID 25881035].
-This is not a gym amenity.
-This is cardiovascular medicine delivered through heat.
+Consistent sauna use—specifically 2–3 sessions per week for 15–20 minutes—has been associated with lower all-cause mortality in long-term cohort studies.
+This is not just a gym amenity.
+Research suggests it may be one of the more meaningful levers for cardiovascular health.

-Dr. Swet Chaudhari, MD, Medical Director at Wellness Elite Fitness in Friendswood, emphasizes that the sauna protocol works because it triggers thermal hormesis—a controlled stress response that forces the cardiovascular system, immune system, and cellular repair machinery to adapt and become more resilient.
+Dr. Swet Chaudhari, MD, Medical Director of Elite Aesthetic MD in Friendswood, emphasizes that the sauna protocol works because it triggers thermal hormesis—a controlled stress response that forces the cardiovascular system, immune system, and cellular repair machinery to adapt and become more resilient.

 When you sit in heat, your core temperature rises.
 Your heart rate climbs.
 Blood vessels dilate.
 Plasma volume expands.
 This is not damage.
 This is adaptation.
-Over 12 weeks of consistent exposure, these adaptations accumulate into measurable changes: lower resting heart rate, reduced arterial stiffness, improved endothelial function, and lower blood pressure [PMID 24225018].
+Over 12 weeks of consistent exposure, these adaptations accumulate into measurable changes: lower resting heart rate, reduced arterial stiffness, improved endothelial function, and lower blood pressure.

 The Physiology of Heat-Induced Longevity